juju/docs/src/en/charms-upgrading.md

 `charm` utility, which is available via the Charm Tools software.
 See the [Charm Tools][charm-tools] page for guidance.

+## Upgrade mechanics

+Here is a summary of how charm upgrades work.

+The agent (running on each unit of the application being upgraded) unpacks the new version of the charm to a staging directory next to the original charm.
+It then points itself to the newly unpacked charm and deletes the old one, after which the expected hooks are fired using the newly unpacked charm code.

+The original charm files are not overwritten.
+The original charm continues to run if anything goes wrong with the retrieval or unpacking of the new charm.

+To be clear, the logic of the upgrade itself is contained within the charm.
+Juju simply unpacks the new charm as noted and fires the hooks.

 ## Crossgrading an application

 Crossgrading an application refers to upgrading an application by switching out